xenon-middleware/xenon-docker-images/dirac/README.md

 The [DIRAC web portal](https://dirac.readthedocs.io/en/latest/UserGuide/WebPortalReference/Overview/index.html) can be accessed with:

-1. `docker cp dirac-tuto:/home/diracuser/.globus/certificate.p12 .`
+1. `docker cp <id or name of container>:/home/diracuser/.globus/certificate.p12 .`
 2. Add certificate.p12 to browser
 3. Add dirac-tuto + ip of container (use `docker inspect` to get ip) to /etc/hosts of machine running the browser
 4. Goto https://dirac-tuto:8443/DIRAC/s:MyDIRAC-Production/g:dirac_user/